 Why did we never hear from them again?
 I hate to say it but it’s likely they failed.
 Short of people who have been on drugs for a short time, coming off drugs is dangerous and should be done with great caution and conservatism.

 I have learned the hard way.
 I’m extremely ill.
 My endochronological system is shot and I have some awful sort of withdrawal syndrome.
 I am debilitated in a way I wish on no one ever.

 I have actually found a doctor who gets this.
 Expressed it better than I could.
 She also told me she “might” be able to help me with no promises.
 She told me my situation was dire.

 All the other quacks I’ve seen have promised a miraculous and quick turn-around.
 Doctors in general know nothing about withdrawal.
+And this includes both alternative and traditional doctors.
 Demand that they educate themselves if you want to come off drugs.
 Bring to them some of the books and articles I point to.